jasonsikes/QLogo/README.md

 `CURSORINSERT`:

-Sets cursor to insert mode, this is the default.
+Sets cursor to insert mode in QLogo.
+This is the default.

 `CURSOROVERWRITE`:

-Sets cursor to overwrite mode.
+Sets cursor to overwrite mode in QLogo.

 `CURSORMODE`:

 Outputs either `INSERT` or `OVERWRITE`.

+`STANDOUT`:

+This works in QLogo by switching the font's foreground and background colors.
+It isn't implemented for text terminals.

 `BOUNDS`: